cloud-elements/devportal/docs/guides/build-elements/index.md

 * Where is the API documentation?
 * What kind of API?
 REST, SOAP, database?
 * What kind of authentication?
 OAuth 1 or 2?
 Basic?
 AWS V2 or V4?
 * Does the endpoint support events or bulk?
+* Do OAuth 2 tokens expire?
+*